PMQs sketch: At least Groundhog Day is a decent movie

 In that crucial respect, though the temptation to say the opposite can overwhelm, Prime Minister’s Questions is in fact nothing like Groundhog Day.
 In Groundhog Day, a man goes on wild drink and drug rampages, commits suicide in range of ever more exciting ways, punches a life insurance salesman several hundred times, learns to play the piano and, in the end, convinces a nice young woman to fall in love with him.

-If, in the movie Groundhog Day, a knackered old man rambled through the same old questions on the crisis in the NHS and a spikey-faced, nervous, slightly less old woman hardly bothered to conceal her contempt for being vaguely expected to dangle an answer in front of them, the phrase, ‘It’s a bit like Groundhog Day,’ would never have entered common parlance at all.
+If, in the movie Groundhog Day, a knackered old man rambled through the same old questions on the crisis in the NHS and a spiky-faced, nervous, slightly less old woman hardly bothered to conceal her contempt at being vaguely expected to dangle an answer in front of them then the phrase "It’s a bit like Groundhog Day" would never have entered common parlance at all.

-Political sketch writers, forced to sit through such things and entirely lacking anything of interest whatsoever to say about them, would not be able to re-reel out the same tired old Groundhog Day gags, and then there where would we be?
+Political sketch writers, forced to sit through such things and lacking anything of any interest to say about them, would not be able to re-reel out the same tired old Groundhog Day gags, and then where would we be?

 So, no. Prime Minister’s Questions was nothing like Groundhog Day.
 It was long.
 It was pointless.
 It was a waste of time.
 It offered not the vaguest glimmer of insight or flicker of illumination.